lmmx/facet-spez-span-demos/README.md

 This version shows how to use the dispatch mechanism not just for side effects but to transform values based on their type.

+## v6

+This is a repro of the error you get when you pass an associated type.

 ## Running the Examples

 Each example can be run with `rust-script`: